On a Red Station, Drifting: Major themes

 A review in Kirkus wrote that the novel's "familiar setting" was a "departure point" for the novel to explore its themes.
 The novel explores family ties; almost everyone on Prosper Station is related in some fashion.
 Additionally, the use of ancestors' mem-implants further explores the concept of family ties, with some descendants being considered more "worthy" than others due to their higher number of implants.
 The novel also explores questions of worth, as those who fail at ability tests are often forced to become the "lesser partners" in marriages and are discriminated against due to their perceived lack of achievement.
 The author notes that it is interesting that gender plays no role in the question of worth, and that the majority of the men in the story are actually the "lesser partner" in their marriage.

 Style

 The novel is divided into three sections.
 Liz Bourke wrote that each section builds thematically "towards an emotional crescendo".

 Reception

 Writing for Locus, Liz Bourke praised the novel's exploration of interpersonal conflict between Linh and Quyen, writing that "essentially subverts the popularly-understood derogatory overtones of 'domestic conflict'".
 Bourke also praised the story's tension, calling it "so well-strung the prose practically vibrates under its influence".
 A review for Kirkus stated that the novel is a "beautifully realized story and the characters, plot, theme and writing are expertly crafted."

-On a Red Station, Drifting was nominated for the 2012 Nebula Award for Best Novella, the 2013 Hugo Award for Best Novella, and the 2013 Locus Award for Best Novella.